suprbh/solo/README.md

   > Anyone who would like to modify their local video content to a different format for either viewing on a different device or for embedding in an application, will find this useful.

 ## Summary ##
-  > Give a summary of the product and the benefit.
-Assume the reader will not read anything else so make this paragraph good.
   > This product is a easy to use GUI-browser based video transcoder for files located on your local device.

 ## Problem ##